-At June 30, 2022 and December 31, 2021, the company had advanced \$23,270 (292.5 million South African rand), net of a 2.5% raising fee to CIG (the "CIG Loan").
+At September 30, 2022 and December 31, 2021, the company had advanced \$23,270 (292.5 million South African rand), net of a 2.5% raising fee to CIG (the "CIG Loan").
 The CIG Loan bears interest at South African prime plus 2.0% per annum and has a maturity date of June 4, 2023.
 The CIG Loan is secured by CIG's pledge of its equity interests in Conlog Proprietary Limited ("Conlog"), a wholly-owned subsidiary of CIG that provides metering solutions to utilities, municipalities and property management companies in South Africa, the Middle East and across Africa.

 On November 9, 2020, CIG commenced voluntary business rescue proceedings and as a result, suspended trading of its common shares on the Johannesburg Stock Exchange.
-The company does not expect to recover any of its interest receivable on the CIG Loan and in 2021, the company recorded a write-down of interest receivable of \$1,206 within the consolidated statements of earnings (loss) and comprehensive income (loss).
-In January 2022, the anticipated sale of assets that was expected to provide recovery on the CIG Loan was terminated.
-The company continues to be engaged with CIG's business rescue practitioner in recovering proceeds.
-At June 30, 2022 and December 31, 2021, the interest receivable related to the CIG Loan was \$nil.
+The company does not expect to recover any of its interest receivable on the CIG Loan and in 2021, the company recorded a write-down of interest receivable of \$1,206 within the consolidated statements of loss and comprehensive loss.
+At September 30, 2022 and December 31, 2021, the interest receivable related to the CIG Loan was \$nil.